belion-freee/babaloa/README.md

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `./qs spec` to run the tests.
 You can also run `./qs run app bin/console` for an interactive prompt that will allow you to experiment.

 To install this gem onto your local machine, run `./qs rake install`.
-To release a new version, update the version number in `version.rb`, and then run `./qs rake release`, which will create a git tag for the version, push git commits and tags, and push the `.gem` file to [rubygems.org](https://rubygems.org).
+To release a new version, update the version number in `version.rb`, and then run `./qs rake build` and `./qs run gem push pkg/babaloa-x.x.x.gem`, which will push the `.gem` file to [rubygems.org](https://rubygems.org).

 ## Contributing